owais-rashid-mir/owais-rashid-mir/README.md

 -->

 <h1 align="center"> </h1>
-<p>Hi there!
-I'm Owais, an enthusiastic programmer deeply passionate about technology.
-I enjoy trying out new technologies, discovering fresh approaches to tackle challenges and solve problems, while continuously expanding my capabilities, expertise, and skill set.

-Currently, I'm working as a Software Developer with the Criminal Investigation Department (CID), JK.

-● Moreover, I'm primarily working with Django, MySQL, JavaScript, Bootstrap... for developing full-stack web apps.

-● In addition, I am engaged in Artificial Intelligence projects, particularly in Computer Vision and Machine Learning, employing YOLO, OpenCV and Python.

-In the past, I have also:

-● Developed web apps with Apache/PHP/MySQL stack.

-● Created native Android applications with Android Studio.

-● Worked with QT to develop cross-platform desktop applications.

-Furthermore, my programming expertise spans various languages, including C, C++, Java, JavaScript, PHP, Python, 8086 assembly language etc. </p>
+<p> Associate Software Engineer currently working with .NET Core, C#, Angular, and PostgreSQL to build and maintain scalable, secure software solutions.

+Also experienced in developing applications using Django/DRF.
+Additionally, I work on AI (Computer Vision) projects using tools like OpenCV, TensorFlow, YOLO, SimpleCV, Keras and Python.

+Previously, I have worked with technologies including the Apache/PHP/MySQL stack, Android development using Android Studio, and cross-platform desktop applications built with QT. </p>

 ---